drhelius/Gearboy/README.md

 - Run it on real hardware using your iOS developer certificate.
 For jailbroken devices use the jailbreak branch.

 ### Raspberry Pi - Raspbian
-- Install SDL development dependencies (<code>sudo apt-get install libsdl1.2-dev</code>).
+- Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.
 - Use <code>make</code> to build the project.

 ### Windows
 - You need Visual Studio 2010 (Express Edition will do but you won't be able to install the Qt Add-in).
 - Install the [Qt 4 SDK for Windows](http://qt-project.org/downloads).
 - Install the [Qt 4 Visual Studio Add-in](http://qt-project.org/downloads) and point it to the Qt SDK.
-- Install and configure [SDL](http://www.libsdl.org/download-1.2.php) for development.
+- Install and configure [SDL 2](http://www.libsdl.org/download-2.0.php) for development.
 - In order to use OpenGL extensions I used [GLEW](http://glew.sourceforge.net/).
 This is because of a [bug](http://stackoverflow.com/questions/11845230/glgenbuffers-crashes-in-release-build) in QGLFunctions.
 Make sure the GLEW headers and libs are configured within VC++.
 - Open the Gearboy Visual Studio project and build.